 Racine County District Attorney Patricia Hanson (D)

-Madrigal is considered the likely frontrunner in the Racine County sheriff’s race.
-Her opponent in the primary is Henry Perez, a former Racine alderman and former police officer.
+Madrigal is widely viewed as a leading candidate in the Racine County sheriff’s race.
+Her primary opponent is Henry Perez, a former Racine alderman and former police officer.

 Author